Using Symbolism in Short Videos: Boost Engagement & Retention

 Memorability is another big win.

-In fact, studies show that symbolic content boosts retention rates by up to 35%.
+Studies show that symbolic content boosts retention rates by up to 35%.

-(Check out this study on video retention).
+(Check out this study on video retention.)

 Lastly, symbolism can give your storytelling a timeless quality.